seantempesta/expo-cljs-template/README.md

 # Notice
-> Tienson Qin (@tiensonqin) recently transferred ownership and maintenance of `expo-cljs-template` to me.
-Please bear with me while I get my footing.  :)
+> Please ensure you are using the latest version of this template `0.19.0`
 >
-> Status: Boot isn't working.
+> Status: `Boot` isn't working.
 Om and Reagent templates should be working.
 >
 > Pull requests welcome!
+I don't know enough about `Boot` or `Rum` (or have enough time to learn) to support them!

 # Expo